 Geography may prove a secondary consideration when the vast experience of a specialty hospital or a team of sub-specialists is required.

-The top rankings in neurology and neurosurgery went to the Johns Hopkins Hospital in Baltimore, Maryland, and the Mayo Clinic in Rochester, Minnesota, with Massachusetts General Hospital in Boston running a strong third.
-For orthopedics, the Hospital for Special Surgery in New York City earned the top spot, with the Mayo Clinic close behind.
+The top rankings in neurology and neurosurgery went to the Johns Hopkins Hospital in Baltimore, Maryland, and the Mayo Clinic in Rochester, Minnesota, with New York Presbyterian.
+For orthopedics, the Hospital for Special Surgery in New York City earned the top spot, with the Mayo Clinic and Cleveland Clinic close behind.